-The LISA project (Little Italy Street Art Crawl) is a non-profit organization that has brought a diverse group of street artists to Mulberry Street to create Manhattan’s first and only mural district.
+The LISA project (Little Italy Street Art) is a non-profit organization that has brought a diverse group of street artists to Mulberry Street to create Manhattan's first and only mural district.

 The multitude of artists exhibiting on the walls and other surfaces in the area include Tristan Eaton, Blek Le Rat, and Ron English who’s best known for the bright green baby hulk known as “Temper Tot”.

 It housed the NYC Police headquarters from 1909 to 1973.
-Today it is multi-million dollar co-op apartments.
+Today it is a multi-million dollar co-op apartment.

 The Puck Building at 295 Lafayette is in the Romanesque Revival style and occupies one full city block.